Our City, Our Future: Building Resilient Neighborhoods

-The Initiative will focus on developing a framework for building equitable and sustainable neighborhoods as building blocks of a thriving, resilient city.
-ULI Chicago is convening four task forces to help identify key physical, social and economic elements that help build resilience at the neighborhood and at the city level and develop recommendations and an action plan to encourage and nurture them in Chicago’s neighborhoods.
-We will work in partnership with the City of Chicago to provide recommendations that will inform the City’s citywide plan.
-The four task forces will focus on:
+The Initiative focused on developing a framework for building equitable and sustainable neighborhoods as building blocks of a thriving, resilient city.
+ULI Chicago convened four task forces to help identify key physical, social and economic elements that help build resilience at the neighborhood and at the city level and developed recommendations to encourage and nurture them in Chicago’s neighborhoods.
+In partnership with the City of Chicago, these recommendations can be found in the final report.
+The four task forces focused on:

 - Housing Diversity.
 For-sale and rental housing that is affordable for various income levels, supports health & safety of residents in different life stages.

 - Economic Opportunity.
 Access to education, jobs, and opportunity for all households, especially households of color, to promote stability.